Cochin International Airport: Security

 The immigration department is handled by Kerala Police, Special Branch officials trained by the Bureau of Immigration.

 The airport company also has a high-end robotic security system capable of remote-handling of explosive devices and fire-fighting and hostage situations.
 The system is operational from September 2014, making CIAL the first in South India to have such a facility.
 It comprises safety robots developed by Canada-based Pedsco Ltd. and Threat Containment Vessel (TCV) and sophisticated luggage containment vehicle – both developed by Nabco, USA.
 The main equipment of the system is a threat containment vessel (TCV) carried by robots, which is capable of containing a blast of minimum 8 kg of TNT or equivalent quantity of explosive, triggered by suspected luggage including chemicals, radioactive materials and bombs.
 The container is reusable as it withstands repeated detonations and size of the TCV can be adjusted with the size of the suspected baggage.
-In addition to TCV, the technology also comprises a remote mobile Investigator (RMI)-9WT, which is a multipurpose six-wheel vehicle with removable tracks for step climbing capability.
+In addition to TCV, the technology also comprises a remote mobile Investigator (RMI)-9WT, which is a multi-purpose six-wheel vehicle with removable tracks for step climbing capability.
 Using fixed arm extenders, the robot can be configured for different applications such as under car searches and second-store window access.

 Education and training

 Since 2008, CIAL has been the first airport to venture into providing higher education in aviation management and technical areas to overcome the shortage of skilled manpower in the aviation industry.
-CIAL has teamed up with the Indira Gandhi National Open University (IGNOU) to start two schools in aviation education.

 CIAL Aviation Academy provides two-year management degrees in aviation and airport management, operations, economics, finance and human resources, along with short-term aviation oriented vocational diplomas.
 The academy also trains technical manpower required for airport operations.
-Air India Express has its temporary stewards grooming and training center in the facility.
+Air India Express has its temporary stewards grooming and training centre in the facility.

 Aviation Security Training Institute – The Aviation Security Training Institute (ASTI), envisioned by the Bureau of Civil Aviation Security has been inaugurated in February 2014.
 The institute has state-of-the-art facilities like X-ray simulators (21), explosive model room, two classrooms with LCD projectors and other training infrastructures.
 Explosive model rooms display different types of switch mechanism to trigger explosion.
 Library consists of CDs, catering to International Civil Aviation With the establishment of ASTI in Kochi, employees and management personnel from Mangalore, Kozhikode, Coimbatore, Trichy, Madurai and Thiruvananthapuram airports can take training here.
 Employees of the proposed Kannur international airport are also likely to be trained here.